Angelika Film Center

-Angelika Film Center is a movie theater chain in the United States that features independent and foreign films.
-It operates theaters in New York City, Texas, Washington, D.C., California, and Virginia.
+Angelika Film Center is a movie theater chain in the United States and Australia that features independent and foreign films.
+It operates theaters in New York City, Texas, Washington, D.C., California, Virginia, Queensland and Tasmania.
 Its headquarters are in New York City.

 History and locations

 Flagship location (The Cable Building, NoHo, New York City)

-The original Angelika Film Center & Café opened in New York City's NoHo neighborhood in 1989.
+The original Angelika Film Center & Café was opened by film producers Joseph and Angelika Saleh in 1989.
 The New York Angelika, which is located at The Cable Building on the corner of Houston and Mercer Streets, is the flagship cinema.

 Other locations

 Additionally, Angelika Film Center has opened six additional locations, one of which has closed: